guardian/database-101/lessons/lesson-3.md

 >**Exercise:** Create a type named `smelliness` that describe how smelly a cheese can be.

->**Exercise:** Add the smelliness column to the `products` table in order to be able to fully describe the product.
+>**Exercise:** Add the `smell` column to the `products` table in order to be able to fully describe the product.
 Insert or update a few rows to ensure it works.

 *Hint: the documentation for enums can be found [here](https://www.postgresql.org/docs/current/static/datatype-enum.html)*